Projects in the Centre for Machine Vision

 These illustrate the usefulness of the reflectance data that emerges from photometric stereo - namely the surface albedo map.
 Our next project, EPSRC looked to reliably capture Bidirectional Reflectance Distribution Function (BRDF) data for each face scanned by the system.
 This can then be used to simultaneously render synthetic face images and enhance the quality of the reconstruction.
 More details to follow.

 This article is translated to Serbo-Croatian language by Anja Skrba.

 4D data capture - real-time 3D

-The 4D Vision project is aimed at capturing both facial macro and micro-movements that are fundamental in a number of tasks such as detection of deceptive behaviour, realistic modelling of facial expression for gaming characters and so on.
+4D capture is fundamental in a number of tasks such as detection of deceptive behaviour, and realistic modelling of facial expression for gaming characters.

 Application of photometric stereo in dermatology

 We adopted a computational approach to redesign a device that primarily inspects the skin for dermatological uses.